Thomas Haider Early Assurance Program

 - Be within one year of graduation with their B.S./B.A. degree from UCR at time of selection or recently graduated but have not applied to medical school.

-- If you are accepted into the Early Assurance program, you agree to apply to and enroll only in the UCR School of Medicine.
+- If you are accepted into the Early Assurance program, you are contractually bound by a commitment letter to apply to and enroll only in the UCR School of Medicine.
+You may not apply elsewhere.

 - Express a commitment to practice in Inland Southern California.